 Forfutures delivers the homeless support service for us.
 They provide a point of contact for the public and other local agencies to report rough sleepers 24 hours a day.

 The Outreach team responds by locating the rough sleeper and engaging with them, to give the support and advice they need.
 Direct access to emergency beds is offered as well as support to find accommodation that’s right for them and will improve their future away from life on the streets.

 Forfutures works in close partnership with the Police, community safety, voluntary and faith groups, and local services to ensure that those new to the streets are contacted swiftly.
 Further information can be found on the Forfutures website.

 If you have concerns about someone rough sleeping or about to rough sleep, please telephone Forfutures on 0808 175 3595, option four (24 hours).

 You can also visit the StreetLink website.
 StreetLink is a government-funded service that enables members of the public to alert local authorities in England and Wales about rough sleepers in their area, so that vulnerable people can be connected to the help they need.

 If you are a rough sleeper

 Anyone rough sleeping should contact Forfutures or Housing Options as soon as possible for support.

 Anyone who is threatened with becoming homeless or threatened with homelessness within 56 days can make an application for assistance to the council under the Homelessness Reduction Act 2017.

-The council has a duty to assess your case and agree a personalised plan with you and provide assistance to try and prevent your homelessness.
-For further information or to apply for assistance contact the Housing Options team.
+We have a duty to assess your case and agree a personalised plan with you and provide assistance to try and prevent your homelessness.
+You can contact the housing options team by telephone or by completing the self-referral form: